-The Old Louis Hunter Distillery, located in Lair, Kentucky along the banks of the South Fork Licking River, operated from around 1850 until 1974.
+The Old Louis Hunter Distillery is a former distillery in in Lair, Kentucky.
+It operated from around 1850 until 1974.

 Julius Kessler and Company purchased the distillery shortly after and introduced the “Old Louis Hunter” brand.
 1 Kessler claimed the name originated from an early settler who manufactured whiskey in the area.
-Shortly after, Kessler was sued for infringement by the “Hunters Rye” brand of Baltimore, Maryland, but despite this, Kessler continued to use the name.1
+Shortly after, Kessler was sued for infringement by the “Hunters Rye” brand of Baltimore, Maryland, but despite this, Kessler continued to use the name.

 On May 2, 1913 did much damage to Kessler’s Paris Distillery in adjoining Bourbon County.
 2 As a result, Kessler planned to introduce the “Sam Clay” and “Paris Club” brands to the Lair facility.
 The mashing capacity was increased from 600 to 700 bushels and a new 16,000 barrel warehouse was constructed to handle the increased production.
 1